joaocarmo01/DMD-Notes/Workshop07-Kyle-cameraImages.md

 Explore the `contentMode` property of the image view to see how the image can be displayed in the frame.

+Here is wehre images may become destroted therefore i need to make sure thta i use the correct ratio or use a more suitabel image
 ### Using Images The Camera/Library

 >Note: Trying to access the camera on the simulator will crash your app.
 This will work on a real device.